kay01-kwon/disturbance_estimator/README.md

 lpf = Lpf(2.0);
 ```

-Apply noisy data into the lpf object and set the time to process ode function of which numerical method is dopri.
+Apply noisy data into the lpf object and set the time to process ode function of which numerical method is rk4.

 ```
 lpf.apply_input(v_noisy);